scop/wrun/src/wrun_py/generators/README.md

 # wrun command line argument generators

-This directory contains scripts to generate wrun command line arguments for various tools' releases.
+wrun generators are scripts to generate wrun command line arguments for various tools' releases.
 Generated arguments will contain `-url`s, and `-archive-exe-path`s if applicable.

 The scripts are not robust against all kinds of changes that might be occurring in upstream release assets, and may need tweaking at times.